opensyria/OpenSyria/doc/reduce-memory.md

 # Reduce Memory

-There are a few parameters that can be dialed down to reduce the memory usage of `opensyriad`.
+There are a few parameters that can be dialed down to reduce the memory usage of `opensyd`.
 This can be useful on embedded systems or small VPSes.

 ## In-memory caches